Nurses at Mount Sinai Hospital, Chicago, have voted against joining a

 California union seeking to expand its membership across the U.S. Roughly

 64% of the 456 nurses who voted rejected representation by the National

-Nurses Organizing Committee, or NNOC, the national organizing arm of the
+Nurses Organizing Committee, the national organizing arm of the

 California Nurses Association.
 About 90% of eligible nurses voted,